juan-barragan/py-hangman/README.md

 > How many chars your chosen word has ==> ?
 2. We give to the computer, the number of tryouts for guessing our word.
 > How many times can I fail before being hanged ==> ?
 3. Your program should make the **best informed decision** for selecting the chars on the word the  player has chosen.
 Use the English dictionary present on each POSIX system, each word is lowercase.
+Read it from (use lowercases)
-> cat /usr/share/dict/words | tr '[:upper:]' '[:lower:]' > words.txt
+> /usr/share/dict/words

 otherwise download it from here on folder **assets**